Saturday, August 24, 2024

 While in graduate school, Mark began his career in Texas city management.
 From 1965 to 1969, he served as administrative assistant to the city manager in Garland, including one year as acting city secretary.
 He was city manager of Terrell from 1969 to 1971 and of San Marcos from 1971 to 1973.
 He was the budget director for the City of Corpus Christi from 1974 to 1985, and senior deputy city manager in Grand Prairie from 1985 to his retirement in 1993.
 He spent the next twelve years in California, where he served on the Orange County Grand Jury.
 In 2005, he moved back to Texas, settling in Granbury.

-Mark was an active member of the Texas City Management Association, the Texas Municipal League, the International City Management Association, and the Municipal Finance Officers Association.
+Mark was an active member of the Texas City Management Association, the Texas Municipal League, the International City/County Management Association, and the Government (formerly Municipal) Finance Officers Association.
 Mark also taught courses in public administration, local government financial management, and urban economics at Del Mar College in Corpus Christi.

 In retirement, Mark was a member of the Grand Jurors' Association of Orange County, and served as vice-chairman of the Charter Review Commission for the City of Granbury in 2018.
 He volunteered as a shipbuilder with the Twin Brigantine Project of the Los Angeles Maritime Institute.
 He also volunteered with the Friends of the Library of Hood County, building a sales countertop for their store and auditing their financial records.